Updated December 31, 2022.

 Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
 This helps me provide all the free information I post on this website.
 Thank you for your support!

 In Salzburg, there's a 2-hour walking tour of the old city, hitting some hot spots like Mozart's birthplace and the do-re-mi stairs from the Sound of Music, as well as the Salzburg cathedral. $22.38.
 See Salzburg Historical Tour for more info and booking.

 If you're one of those who can't get enough of the Sound of Music, there are tours that take you around to most of the locations where the scenes were filmed, while filling you in on the history of the making of the film and some juicy, behind-the-scenes gossip.

 Most of the tours start in Salzburg, but it's easy to get to from Berchtesgaden (Bus #840 leaves for Salzburg every hour from the main train station in Berchtesgaden).

 From Salzburg: this highly-rated, four-hour, private tour picks you up in Salzburg and takes you to many of the settings used in the movie.
 You also have the option to add on an Apfel Strudel cooking class - yum. $58.50.
 See Sound of Music Tour for more info and booking.

-Also from Salzburg: a combination Salzburg Tour and Sound of Music Tour Do both: a walking tour of Salzburg, in the footsteps of Mozart and more, then a four-hour bus tour to visit the Sound of Music film locations. $73.04.
-See Salzburg & Sound of Music Tours for more info and booking.
+Also from Salzburg: a combination Salzburg and Sound of Music Tour Do both: a walking tour of Salzburg, in the footsteps of Mozart and more, then a four-hour bus tour to visit the Sound of Music film locations. $73.04.
+See Salzburg & Sound of Music Tour for more info and booking.

-From Berchtesgaden: you can also book a Sound of Music via Eagle's Nest Tours, an excellent company in Berchtesgaden (this is a private tour with group rates).
+From Berchtesgaden: you can also book a Sound of Music via Eagle's Nest Tours in Berchtesgaden (this is a private tour with group rates).